terhechte/appventure/posts/2018-05-03-expanding-swifts-reach.md

 issues are already being worked on.

 I\'d also like have a brief look at Swift\'s **competition** in this space.
-I.e. other languages that also strive for `total world domination`.
-By observing where they stand right now, we can see what we can do in order to expand Swift\'s reach.
+I.e. other languages that also aspire to become a general purpose language for all the domains that C++ currently encompasses - and maybe more [^1].
+By observing their take on the issue we can see where Swift stands in comparison, and what we can do.

 # System Packages